 “Working with Abbie is a joy.
 She is incredibly detailed and focused.
 Her work always exceeds expectations.
 I’m always excited to get started on projects with her, she sprinkles everything she touches with a little magic”

 Sara Burn, Design Director.

-Abbie creates bespoke intricate embellishments, accessories and clothing.
+Abbie creates bespoke intricate hand embellishments, accessories and clothing.
 Working from her studio in Faversham, Kent, Abbie creates beautifully designed beadwork and embroidery.
 Collaborating with tattoo artist Heather Moore, using original tattoo artwork to hand embellish decorative designs.
-At times, elements of vintage and antique materials are used, elevating the design, all other materials are sensibly sourced, making each piece all the more exclusive.
+Elements of vintage and antique materials are used, elevating the design, all other materials are sensibly sourced, making each piece all the more exclusive.

 A collection of exclusive Abbie Walsh pieces are available from LoveShackFancy in their Sag Harbour, NY store and Bleecker St store in the heart of New York City.

 Other Abbie Walsh work also includes; Sample hand embroidery for Luxury bed to streetwear London label Les Boys Les Girls.
 Bespoke hand embroidery for luxury bridalwear Halfpenny London and Pearl Lowe vintage inspired womenswear.

 “It was a pleasure to work with Abbie, her care and attention to detail made the job run smoothly and she was able to work to my incredibly short deadline, not only providing the minimum required but also sending options and suggestions of ways to make the project even more magical.
 I love working with her.’’